albert97/Snippet_Tech/work.md

     image:
       src: /assets/img/work/Cancun.JPG
       alt: sand
-    description:
+    description:  I am interested in numerial methods for hyperbolic PDEs.
+I investigated the techniques of Riemann ghost fluid method in solving the compressible multimaterial unsteady Euler equations.
+I used MUSCL-Hancock with Super-bee slop limiter and HLLC as the approximate Riemann problem solver.
+I am also interested in robust methods for material interface modelling such as level set methods.

   - title: SCIENTIFIC COMPUTING
     image:
       src: /assets/img/work/Germany.JPG
       alt: sand
-    description: I am interested in numerial methods for hyperbolic PDEs.
-I investigated the techniques of Riemann ghost fluid method in solving the compressible multimaterial unsteady Euler equations.
-I used MUSCL-Hancock with Super-bee slop limiter and HLLC as the approximate Riemann problem solver.
-I am also interested in robust methods for material interface modelling such as level set methods.
+    description:  the development of numerical algorithms and High Performance Computing (HPC) methods, and their application to solve complex, multi-physics, multi-scale problems arising in science or technology.
+The implementations of the algorithms take advantage of massively parallel computational architectures.

   - title: ELECTROMAGNETIC DRILLING
     image: